OpenEvalProject/evals/manuscripts/elife-94609/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04qr3zq92 Department of Health Management and Institute of Health Management, Sichuan Provincial People's Hospital, University of Electronic Science and Technology of China Chengdu China
+1. Department of Health Management and Institute of Health Management, Sichuan Provincial People's Hospital, University of Electronic Science and Technology of China Chengdu China ([ROR:04qr3zq92](https://ror.org/04qr3zq92))
-2. https://ror.org/04qr3zq92 Laboratory of Aging Research, School of Medicine, University of Electronic Science and Technology of China Chengdu China
+2. Laboratory of Aging Research, School of Medicine, University of Electronic Science and Technology of China Chengdu China ([ROR:04qr3zq92](https://ror.org/04qr3zq92))
-3. https://ror.org/01qh26a66 Department of Laboratory Medicine, Sichuan Academy of Medical Sciences and Sichuan Provincial People’s Hospital, School of Medicine, University of Electronic Science and Technology of China Sichuan China
+3. Department of Laboratory Medicine, Sichuan Academy of Medical Sciences and Sichuan Provincial People’s Hospital, School of Medicine, University of Electronic Science and Technology of China Sichuan China ([ROR:01qh26a66](https://ror.org/01qh26a66))
-4. https://ror.org/043mz5j54 Department of Biochemistry and Biophysics, University of California San Francisco San Francisco United States
+4. Department of Biochemistry and Biophysics, University of California San Francisco San Francisco United States ([ROR:043mz5j54](https://ror.org/043mz5j54))

 † Corresponding author

 ## Abstract

 The regulation of cellular metabolism and growth in response to nutrient availability is crucial for cell survival and can significantly impact on lifespan.
 Central to this regulation is a class of transporters that sense and transport specific nutrients and transduce the signal downstream to control genes responsible for growth and survival.
-In this study, we identified SUL1, a plasma membrane transporter responsible for regulating the entry of extracellular sulfate in Saccharomyces cerevisiae , as a key gene for regulating lifespan.
+In this study, we identified SUL1, a plasma membrane transporter responsible for regulating the entry of extracellular sulfate in Saccharomyces cerevisiae, as a key gene for regulating lifespan.
 We conducted a systematic analysis to delineate the downstream mechanism underlying the lifespan extension by SUL1 deletion.
 Surprisingly, we found that the lifespan-extending effect of SUL1 deletion is not due to decreased sulfate transport.
 The SUL1 deletion mutant exhibited decreased PKA signaling, resulting in a series of downstream effects, including increased stress-protective trehalose and glycogen, increased nuclear translocation of MSN2, elevated expression of general stress response genes, enhanced autophagy, and reduced expression of amino acid biosynthetic and ribosomal genes.
 We demonstrated that the observed increase in lifespan is dependent on MSN2 and autophagy pathways.
 Our findings exemplify the influence of nutrient signaling rather than the nutrient itself on lifespan regulation and further substantiate the pivotal role of the PKA pathway in this process.

 ## Introduction